How to Write a Sales Prospecting Email to a IT Hiring Manager

 Step 1 Establish the Context of the Email

-One thing is for sure, we can't make ourselves (the sales person) or our service, product or company the center of attention in our email (or voice mail).
-You must personalize EVERY prospect email message.
+One thing is for sure, we can't make ourselves (the salesperson) or our service, product or company the center of attention in our email (or voice mail).
+You must personalize EVERY prospect email message to the persona of your buyer.
 So if you're sending out mass emails, stop it because it is killing your credibility and brand.
-To write an effective and personalized email requires some basic research.
-In 5 minutes you should be able to identify a trigger event or leverage their linkedin profile by leveraging one of these sales tools to come up with one of the following:
+Writing an effective and personalized email requires some basic planning and research.
+In 5 minutes you should be able to identify a trigger event, and leverage their linkedin profile to come up with one of the following:

 - Goal they're trying to achieve

 - Read a trigger event about their company

 - Check out their social profile for things they care about

 - Check company web site for new events/happenings

 Coming up with a subject line can be nauseating and a real time killer.
 Hey, I'm a sales guy too, I have to deal with it as well.
 But here are a few ideas:

 - Idea to share with you regarding (their challenge/goal)